Lü Bu: War against Yuan Shu

 Lü Bu portrayed by a Peking opera actor in 2015.

 Yuan Shu was furious that Lü Bu reneged on his word, so he allied with Han Xian and Yang Feng, and sent his general Zhang Xun (張勳) to attack Lü Bu.
 Lü Bu asked Chen Gui, "Yuan Shu sends his forces to attack me because I followed your suggestion.
 What should I do now?"
 Chen Gui replied, "The alliance between Han Xian, Yang Feng and Yuan Shu is formed by a loose assembly of their forces.
 They have not decided on a common plan so they will not last long.
 They are like chickens tied up together and they cannot move in tandem.
 My son, Deng, has a plan to separate them."

 Lü Bu heeded Chen Gui's advice and sent a letter to Han Xian and Yang Feng, "You two generals escorted the Emperor in Luoyang, while I personally killed Dong Zhuo.
 We have all accomplished deeds worthy of praise.
 Yuan Shu has committed treason, so everyone should attack him.
 Why do you side with the traitor instead and join him in attacking me?
 We should combine forces to defeat Yuan Shu, help the Emperor eliminate this traitor, and achieve glory.
 We should not lose this opportunity now."
 He also promised to share the spoils of war with them.
 Han Xian and Yang Feng were pleased and they agreed to help Lü Bu.
 They defeated Zhang Xun at Xiapi and captured Qiao Rui (橋蕤), one of Yuan Shu's officers.
 Yuan Shu's forces suffered heavy casualties and many of his soldiers fell into the river and drowned.

 Lü Bu, Han Xian and Yang Feng later led their forces to attack Shouchun, the capital of Yuan Shu's territories, travelling on both land and water.
 They plundered the lands along their journey.
 By the time they reached Zhongli (鍾離; around present-day Chuzhou, Anhui), they had made much gains so they retreated.
-Before crossing the Huai River back to the north, Lü Bu left Yuan Shu a letter: "You think that your army is powerful and you always boast of having mighty warriors under your command.
-You wanted to destroy me, but why did you change your decision every time?
-I may not be courageous, but I have dominated the Huainan region.
-Within a short period of time, you have become like a rat scurrying for shelter in Shouchun and you cannot emerge again.
-Where are your mighty warriors?
-You enjoy telling lies to everyone, but you cannot make everyone believe you.
-Since ancient times, people have employed the technique of sowing discontent between their enemies to overcome them.
-I am not the first person to use this strategy.
-I am still nearby so I can wait for your response."
+Before crossing the Huai River back to the north, Lü Bu left Yuan Shu a letter: "You rely on your strong army and often boast of your fierce generals and warriors, intending to devour each other.
+I have always restrained you!
+Although I am not brave, I stride like a tiger across Huainan.
+In a short time, you fled to Shouchun like a rat, with no one daring to rise.
+Where are all the fierce generals and warriors?
+You like to make grand pronouncements to deceive the world, but how can you deceive all the people of the world?
+In ancient times, when armies clashed, envoys were involved, and it was not I who first conceived the strategy.
+We are not far apart, and we can communicate again."
 After Lü Bu crossed the Huai River, Yuan Shu personally led 5,000 soldiers to the riverbank.
 Lü Bu's forces, which were on the opposite end, laughed at their enemy and retreated.